Lofter1/anyflip-downloader/README.md

 ## Installation

+You can either download the executable from the release page, install from source or install with the `go install` command, which is the recommended way, as it enables easy updating.

-Currently, only installation through source or the `go install` command is supported.
-In both cases, the go tools are required.
+For `go install` and installation through source, the [go tools](https://go.dev/doc/install) are required.

 To use the `go install` command, just run

 ```sh
 $ go install github.com/Lofter1/anyflip-downloader@latest